 Anxiety Is More Than Just Worrying

-Since I can remember, I have struggled with anxiety.
-This began from a young age when I was severely bullied at school and since then, it’s affected my mental health massively.
-I have suffered severely with anxiety attacks and at some moments in my life, anxiety also stopped me from leaving the house, having a job, and it even ruined many of my relationships.
+For as long as I can remember, I’ve struggled with anxiety.
+It began at a young age when I was severely bullied at school, and it has had a profound impact on my mental health ever since.
+I’ve experienced intense anxiety attacks, and at times, it has kept me from leaving the house, holding a job, and even maintaining relationships.

 Anxiety is more than just worrying.

-It’s waking up tired even though your day just started.
+Anxiety is waking up tired, even though your day has only just begun.

-Anxiety is learning how to function with sleep deprivation because it took you until 2 am to shut your eyes.
+It’s learning how to function on little to no sleep because it took you until 2 am to finally close your eyes.

-Anxiety is apologising for things that don’t even require the words, ‘I’m sorry.’
+It’s apologising for things that don’t even need an apology.

-Anxiety is wanting to fix something that isn’t even a problem.
+Anxiety is wanting to fix things that aren’t even problems.

-It’s the stream of questions that make you doubt yourself.
+It’s the endless stream of questions that gnaws at you:

 Did I turn off the stove?